 Find the Acne Scar Treatment Right for You!

 From difficult icepick scars to post-inflammatory hyperpigmentation to gentle rolling scars that cause uneven skin texture, living with acne scarring can be difficult.
 But instead of trying to hide your scars with make-up or feeling embarrassed by their appearance, you can use advanced scar treatments to reduce the appearance of your scarring.
-Contact Metro Dermatology in Elmhurst, Flushing, and Bronx, NY, and Englewood, NJ to schedule a consultation with one of our skin experts today.
+Contact Metro Dermatology in Elmhurst, Flushing, Bronx, NY, and Fort Lee, NJ to schedule a consultation with one of our skin experts today.